thedataincubator/data-science-blogs/top-r-packages.md

 A previous thought was to use Google to look up lists of "top R ML packages" and then trying to scrape all the package names, combine them, and use that list as a starting point.
-But set aside the engineering task, we also found that the currently available lists were of poor quality relative to our needs.
+But setting aside the engineering task, we also found that the currently available lists were of poor quality relative to our needs.
 They were outdated, didn't clearly specify methods, and were often quite subjective.